 These figures — which are twice as high as previous estimates — aim to push businesses and the NHS towards introducing strategies to deal with the impact on public health amid the pandemic.

-As the pandemic advances alongside the harsher season, the government must prompt appropriate responses to prevent a mental health crisis.
-Their ability to consider the needs of the marginalised and subsidise the mental health infrastructure will undoubtedly be taken into account by the public.
+As the pandemic advances alongside the harsher season, the government is under scrutiny to prompt appropriate responses to prevent a mental health crisis.
+Their ability to consider the needs of the marginalisedand subsidise the mental health infrastructure will undoubtedly be taken into account by the public.

 For information on how to protect your mental health, visit the NHS web page to access the range of mental health charities and organisations.